TBSveryfunny/CPU-Simulator/README.md

 - Fetch and parse initialization values for the Memory Bus from a separate input file.
 - Send CPU instructions and initial Memory Bus values to the CPU and Memory Bus, respectively.
 - Provide console output to the user documenting the stages of input processing.

+# My modifications

+My primary goal with this project is to implement other MIPS instructions that are not touched upon in the test files provided by the Codecademy platform, including SUB, SLT, BNE, JAL, LW, and SW.
+A second instruction input file was added to demonstrate these additions.